Apicurio/apicurio-registry/examples/README.md

-The examples on this repository have been moved to the [main Apicurio Registry Repository](https://github.com/Apicurio/apicurio-registry/examples).

 # Apicurio Registry Example Applications
 This repository contains a set of example applications (mostly Kafka applications) that use the Apicurio Registry as part of their workflow.
 The registry is typically used to store schemas